-- 4.9 Where future development is proposed in the town centre it should, wherever possible, help contribute to the vitality of the centre, encompassing the mix of uses and activities as well as the way in which it is structured and functions as a place.
-This includes the quality and experience of the urban realm and relates directly to the movement network, activities in spaces and links to and from those spaces, development frontages and the way in which the public, semi-public and private realms are defined. - 4.10 There are many positive features in the town centre, including for example the pedestrian nature of streets and human scale architecture.
-There are also references in the built form to traditional town and village centres: the Barclays bank for example is evocative of a Guildhall or Corn Exchange.
+- 4.9 Where future development is proposed in the town centre (as defined in the Chelmsford City Local Plan, Policies Map, Plan 4) it should, wherever possible, help contribute to the vitality of the centre, encompassing the mix of uses and activities as well as the way in which it is structured and functions as a place.
+This includes the quality and experience of the urban realm (which is the space between buildings) and relates directly to the way in which the town centre is laid out, including the movement network, activities in spaces and links to and from those spaces, development frontages and the way in which the public, semi-public and private realms are defined. - 4.10 There are many positive features in the town centre, including for example the pedestrian nature of streets and human scale architecture.
+There are also references in the built form to traditional town and village centres: the Barclays Bank building for example is evocative of a Guildhall or Corn Exchange.
 Analysis of the urban morphology has though drawn out a series of issues which development projects should help address.
-These include: - Although Asda is an important anchor, footfall declines rapidly beyond this. - There is no real sense of arrival to the town centre, with routes leading to and through car parks. - Main routes through the town 'by=pass' the centre, with limited connectivity with the wider catchment of the town. - The hierarchy of streets and spaces, their role and function is unclear. - Building lines deflect and terminate views.
+These include: - Although Asda is an important anchor, footfall declines rapidly beyond this. - There is no real sense of arrival to the town centre, with routes leading to and through car parks. - Main routes through the town 'by-pass' the centre, with limited connectivity with the wider catchment of the town. - The hierarchy of streets and spaces, their role and function is unclear. - Building lines deflect and terminate views.
 Combined with a mix of building fronts and backs, including exposed service yards and blank walls, it is unclear what represents public, semipublic or private space, and whether you are welcome in that space. - 4.11 Further analysis of the character of the town centre is presented in the Character Study accompanying this Neighbourhood Plan and summarised in section 8 of this Plan (Design and Character). - 4.12 Development proposals and uses should help strengthen and recognise the central spine of the town centre, which is that from the Bandstand through to Trinity Square, as the 'High Street'.
 But activity and footfall currently falls away very quickly from the Asda store.
 Greater efforts need to be made to encourage people to move across the town centre.
 This relates in part to the experience and understanding of the centre.
 The Bandstand and routes leading from this are home to a wide range of retailers and businesses, but many are 'hidden from view'.
 It is not clear for example, when arriving in the main town centre car park, that there is a retail offer beyond the main Asda store.
-Indirect routes and structures, such as the archway from the car park through to the Bandstand, obstruct views and thus discourage movement (Figure 19).
-Efforts should be made to open these up and encourage footfall from the main arrival points and across the town.
-Projects and interventions that proposals for development should respond to are illustrated in Figure 20.
+Indirect routes and structures, such as the archway from the car park through to the Bandstand, obstruct views and thus discourage movement.
+Efforts should be made to open these up and encourage footfall from the main arrival points and across the town (Figure 20).
+Projects and interventions that proposals for development should respond to are illustrated in Figure 21.
 All proposals should respond to good design principles and which reflect the unique character and identity of the town centre.

-Figure 19: Views to the central Bandstand Square should be opened up, providing a clear visual link to the central spine from the main car park and arrival point into the town.
+Figure 20: Views to the central Bandstand Square should be opened up, providing a clear visual link to the central spine from the main car park and arrival point into the town.
 Coupled with public realm improvements and activities in the square, this could increase footfall into the centre.